BlockTacToe/Blocxtactoe-celo/README.md

-# **BlOcX**TacToe 🎮 – Frontend
+# **BlOcX**TacToe 🎮 – Frontend (Celo)

-A fully decentralized, peer-to-peer Tic Tac Toe game built on Ethereum with ETH betting functionality.
-Players can create games, join existing games, and compete for ETH rewards in a trustless, onchain environment.
+A fully decentralized, peer-to-peer Tic Tac Toe game built on Celo blockchain with native token betting functionality.
+Players can create games, join existing games, and compete for rewards in a trustless, onchain environment.

+> **Note:** This is the Celo deployment of BlOcXTacToe.
+For the Base deployment, see the main repository.

 ## ✨ Features